 How deep is the water?

-The Marine World Outer Reef Wall is a renowned dive location by local dive enthusiasts and keen snorkellers and reaches depths of over 30m.
+The Marine World Outer Reef Wall is a renowned dive location by local dive enthusiasts and keen snorkelers and reaches depths of over 30m.

-We are elderly and not so interested in snorkelling or diving.
+We are elderly and not so interested in snorkeling or diving.
 What is there for us to do at Marine World?

 The Marine World facility caters for all ages and swimming abilities.
 We have a range of “dry activities” so you can experience the reef without even getting wet.
 These include our Semi-Submersible and Glass Bottom boat tours, both with interactive commentary, we have an underwater observatory with fish feeding demonstration, plus the opportunity to take an affordable reef-scenic helicopter flight.
 We also have a large sundeck with lounges so you can kick back and take in the panoramic views of the coral sea.